raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 # Hyperparameters Optimization

 Utilizing the `GridSearchCV` functionality, I create a dictionary with parameters I am looking to optimize to create the best model for our data.
 Setting the `n_jobs` to 3 tells the grid search to run 3 jobs in parallel reducing the time the function will take to compute the best parameters.
-I included the timer to help see how long different jobs took, ultimately deciding on using 3.
+I included the timer to help see how long different jobs took, ultimately deciding on using 3 parallel jobs.

-This will help set parameters which I will then use to tune one more paramter; the number of trees.
+This will help set parameters which I will then use to tune one final paramter; the number of trees in my forest.

 ```python